 You may have heard of side-by-side extensibility, which is powered entirely by SAP’s Business Technology Platform (SAP BTP).
 But what is it all about?
 How can you benefit from building side-by-side extensions as a developer or business?
 And more importantly, HOW and WHERE should you start?
 Well, this depends on the capabilities of your team and your overall SAP-system landscape.
 Let me first explain the key benefits, and then I will give you an overview of what you should focus on first.

 SAP offers a world-class e-learning platform (learning.sap.com) launched at SAPPHIRE 2021, and has an ever-growing learning offering, providing role-based learning journeys for various roles and skill levels, ranging from beginner-level to intermediate, certificate-level, and even advanced-level learning journeys.

 Your company most likely uses an SAP S/4HANA system to manage all its business processes.
-Until a few years ago, the trend was clearly to have an own SAP S/4HANA or SAP R/3 on-premise system, running on-premise or even with a specific vendor.
+Until a few years ago, the trend was clearly to have an own SAP S/4HANA or SAP R/3 on-premises system, running on-premise or even with a specific vendor.
 As cloud-based systems and services gain more and more popularity, it is now more common to implement an SAP S/4HANA Cloud system to manage all business processes.

 Where to start?

-– ABAP environment
+– SAP BTP, ABAP environment

-– Cloud Foundry runtime
+– SAP BTP, Cloud Foundry Runtime

-– Kyma runtime
+– SAP BTP, Kyma runtime (Kubernetes based)